 - Products Listing Page

 The two above options are where the majority of Amazon advertisers should focus their efforts.
-It’s been proven that these are where advertising has the most success, and the strongest tools out there focus on these two areas, as we will discuss later on.
 However, there are other methods available, and we will cover these briefly.

 Product Display Ads